SCIENT·MANIFESTO

 Second: proof in reality

 The initiative must hold up beyond discourse.
-It must show real use, operational fit, perceptible impact, and practical viability.
+It must show real use, adherence to the operation, perceptible impact, and practical viability.

 Only what passes through these two filters deserves to move forward.